netonjm/HapSharp/README.md

 The host finishes session, closes communications and stops processes calling to Stop() method or Dispose.

+## Extensivity

+HAP-Sharp 0.41 has a preview feature of extensions, and it allows read resources from external assemblies and resolve it for the file generation.

+You only need create an empty library with the follow structure:

+- Library
+	- template (folder)
+		foo_accessory.js -> this is your js template, build as EmbeddedResource and be sure your resource id match with it.
+	- FooAccessory.cs -> based from Accessory based classes
+	- FooMesssageDelegate.cs based from MessageDelegates based classes

+Generate your nuget and share with the community!!!!!

 ## How add the bridge accessory to your HomeKit